 Mobility requires the use of multiple data feeds from different stakeholders using different protocols:

-The Mobility SOC must be able to ingest all these feed types, process them and analyze them.
+The Vehicle SOC must be able to ingest all these feed types, process them and analyze them.

 2. Correlation between various feeds